richie0866/rbxm-suite/README.md

 ### 📌 GitHub is your friend.

 Upload your project to GitHub, and create releases with an rbxm(x) file included as a binary file.
-A template project is coming soon!

 You can distribute your project publicly by using rbxm-suite to download and run the latest release.